Southern Palladium scopes out $408m Bengwenyama - Miningmx

 While acknowledging this was hardly an investment case for PGMs, the combination of other factors such as metal substitution, increased autocat loadings (in line with emissions legislation in places like China), and supply cuts lead him to “a bullish conclusion”, particularly for platinum and rhodium.

 Odendaal is working on average annual production of 330,000 oz at an all-in sustaining cost of $836/6E oz.
-That’s low compared to the industry average which Odendaal says is entirely possible owing the Bengwenyama’s orebody.
+That’s low compared to the industry average of about $1,0000 which Odendaal says Bengwenyama can achieve owing to its orebody.

 “What sets this project apart is a solid hanging wall that enables a stoping width of 1.1 metres.
 This unique feature has the potential to yield a higher-than-usual head grade to the plant, due to reduced dilution,” says Odendaal.